hpe-storage/nimble-python-sdk/tests/README.md

      This redirect the output to log file log.txt .
 Ex: pytest tests >> log.txt 2>&1
 OR

-Simply then run the command "pytest <test_directory>" .
+Simply then run the command "pytest <test_directory>" or "pytest .".
 This command will search for all the test case which begins with "test_*.py" under the give directory and run them.

 Logging:
 =========================